Marko-Milinkovic/Graph-Traversal-Visualizer/README.md

 ## Roadmap
 - Add support for diagonal movement
 - Export path as sequence of coordinates
-- Add Dijkstra’s and other algorithms
+- Add Dijkstra’s, Bellman-Ford and other algorithms
 - Web-based version with same UI/logic

 ## Conclusion